-Our guide to holidays in Kingsbridge
+Our guide to holiday cottages in Kingsbridge

 Nestled in the gorgeous region of the South Hams, the market town of Kingsbridge and the area that surrounds it have beauty, charm and plenty of opportunity to experience true Devon life .
 Set in an Area of Outstanding Natural Beauty, Kingsbridge is just off the beaten track enough to keep its charm, and a break nearby is all about enjoying coast and countryside…and the views of course.